Local Government Limited Gaming Impact Fund

-The bill clarifies the authorized distributions from the local government limited gaming impact fund by:
+The act clarifies the authorized distributions from the local government limited gaming impact fund by:

 - Specifying that "documented gaming impacts" should be for negative impacts and defining that phrase;